Michelle is a stay-at-home parent to a five-year-old boy, three-year-old girl, two dogs, and one husband. She lives in Houston.

 Speaking of training pants, what do you do with that urine-soaked clothing?
 This took lots of trial and error for me.
 Let me tell you my trick so you don’t have to go through all of that!
 I keep a big bowl that I only use for this purpose in our bathroom with a bottle of white vinegar and dish soap.
 If an accident occurs, I am prepared.
 If your little one pees on his or her clothing, this is what you do with it:

-- Fill the bowl with approximately 8 cups for water.
+- Fill the bowl with approximately 8 cups of water.

-- Pour approximately two tablespoons of vinegar in the bowl.
+- Pour approximately two tablespoons of vinegar into the bowl.

-- Pour approximately two tablespoons of dish soap in the bowl.
+- Pour approximately two tablespoons of dish soap into the bowl.